bin16/notebook/markdown/mobx-when-to-call-autorun.md

 What would happen, when `authStore.loadToken` is called?

 The answer is, request rejected for reason of 401.
 Because`@action authStore.setToken` is called in `@action authStore.loadToken`, yes, `authStore.token` is set as well.
-HOWEVER, the autorun is called, after the action `loadToken` is done.
+However, the `@action authStore.loadToken` is not finished, autorun would not be called, before the action `loadToken` is done.

+That's all.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA1MjQ0ODM1XX0=
+eyJoaXN0b3J5IjpbLTEzMTQ3OTEyMjhdfQ==
 -->